CosciaLab/Qupath_to_LMD/README.md

 ## Streamlit webapp

 Go to (https://qupathtolmd-hpqovu7trk3fob2xz5uefy.streamlit.app/)
-Upload your geojson file.
+1. Upload your geojson file.
-Write down your calibration points
+2. Write down your calibration points
-Paste in your samples_and_wells dictionary, you do not have to paste the "samples_and_wells = " part, just paste the curly bracket part to it.
+3. Paste in your samples_and_wells dictionary (see below)

-Click Run the script, and download your output file.
+4. Click Run the script, and download your output file.

 ## What is the "samples_and_wells" scheme